 Boulder Municipal Airport provides commercial, recreational and emergency services to the City of Boulder and surrounding communities.

 The goals and vision outlined in the Airport Master Plan attempt to provide a safe, self-sufficient and community-oriented general aviation

-Airport Day is a free family event on Father's Day weekend featuring a variety of gliders, helicopters and other aircraft.
+Airport Day is a free family event on Father's Day weekend every other year featuring a variety of gliders, helicopters and other aircraft.

 Boulder Municipal Airport provides private, business, recreational and emergency services to the City of Boulder and surrounding community.